ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 -   **`rpcUrl` (string, optional)**: An optional parameter specifying the RPC URL to interact with the blockchain.
 If not defined, a public node will be used.

-With these steps, the Opus SDK is successfully integrated and initialized in your project.
+With these steps, the Opus SDK is successfully integrated and initialized in our project.

 ## Using Vaults with Opus Pool SDK